BernardLerring/ALotToSwap/README.md

 The site was deployed to GitHub pages by following these steps:

-a) In the GitHub repository, find the Settings tab.
+1. In the GitHub repository, find the Settings tab.

-b) From the Source section drop down menu select "Main".
+2. From the Source section drop down menu select "Main".

-c) Press "Refresh"
+3. Press "Refresh"

-d) GitHub then creates the live link for the site.
+4. GitHub then creates the live link for the site.

 It can also be found at [ALotToSwap](https://bernardlerring.github.io/ALotToSwap/)